saidsabri010/AFP-2020-PHP-PROJECT-1/Docs/SystemDesign.md

 ## Milestones

-  Start Date: November 7, 2020
+  -Start Date: November 7, 2020
-  Milestone 1 Get a working index page
+  -Milestone 1 Get a working index page
-  End Date: Be able to view posts in a nice way: November 17, 2020
+  -End Date: Be able to view posts in a nice way: November 17, 2020

-  Start Date: November 7, 2020
+  -Start Date: November 7, 2020
-  Milestone 2 Get a working Regsiter page
+  -Milestone 2 Get a working Regsiter page
-  End Date: Be able to have a register form and add users: November 20, 2020
+  -End Date: Be able to have a register form and add users: November 20, 2020

-  Start Date: November 7, 2020
+  -Start Date: November 7, 2020
-  Milestone 3 Get a working login page
+  -Milestone 3 Get a working login page
-  End Date: Be able to login if there is an existing user account : November 22, 2020
+  -End Date: Be able to login if there is an existing user account : November 22, 2020

-  Start Date: November 17, 2020
+  -Start Date: November 17, 2020
-  Milestone 4 Implement the html and css for all these pages End Date: Have a proper background for all functionality to lay ontop of: November 24, 2020
+  -Milestone 4 Implement the html and css for all these pages -End Date: Have a proper background for all functionality to lay ontop of: November 24, 2020

-  Start Date: November 22, 2020
+  -Start Date: November 22, 2020
-  Milestone 5 Get the Create functionality for user posts working fully End Date: Be able to create a new post: November 31, 2020
+  -Milestone 5 Get the Create functionality for user posts working fully -End Date: Be able to create a new post: November 31, 2020

-  Start Date: November 22, 2020
+  -Start Date: November 22, 2020
-  Milestone 6 Get the Update functionality for user posts working fully End Date: Be able to update an existing post if it belongs to a certain user: November 31, 2020
+  -Milestone 6 Get the Update functionality for user posts working fully -End Date: Be able to update an existing post if it belongs to a certain user: November 31, 2020

-  Start Date: November 22, 2020
+  -Start Date: November 22, 2020
-  Milestone 7 Get the Delete functionality for user posts working fully End Date: Be able to delete your own posts: November 31, 2020
+  -Milestone 7 Get the Delete functionality for user posts working fully -End Date: Be able to delete your own posts: November 31, 2020

-  Start Date: November 22, 2020
+  -Start Date: November 22, 2020
-  Milestone 8 Get the View all functionality for user posts working fully End Date: Be able to view posts in a nice way: November 31, 2020
+  -Milestone 8 Get the View all functionality for user posts working fully -End Date: Be able to view posts in a nice way: November 31, 2020

 ## Existing Solution